 “Divorce in a dream is not a prophecy.
 It is a symbol of necessary division; the psyche marks with it the place where a former union (outer or inner) has used itself up and awaits an honest ‘no more.'”

-Divorce and separation are heavy but often liberating images of a dream.
+Divorce and separation are heavy, but often liberating, dream images.
 They are rarely literal.
-The psyche chooses this symbol when a necessary division has ripened in you or in your real life: with a person, with a role, with a former version of yourself, with a relation that has long stopped working.
-Dreams of divorce are not a prediction of misfortune; they are an acknowledgment that a certain bond no longer holds, and it is time for you to divide life into “mine and not mine.”
-This is painful and important at once.
+The psyche chooses this symbol when a necessary division has ripened in you or in your waking life: with a person, with a role, with a former version of yourself, with a relationship that has long stopped working.
+Dreams of divorce are not a prediction of misfortune; they are an acknowledgment that a certain bond no longer holds, and that it is time for you to divide life into “mine, and not mine.”
+It is painful and important at once.
 Through separation the psyche says: let yourself see what has truly ended.

-And perhaps, right now as you read these lines, you already feel which of your unions (with a person, a work, a role, an idea) is asking for an honest reconsideration — and it is not worth postponing again.
+Perhaps, right now as you read these lines, you already feel which of your unions (with a person, with a piece of work, with a role, with an idea) is asking for an honest reconsideration — and the time has come not to postpone it again.

 You dream of the very moment of division: you and the other stand facing each other; you sign papers; you pack things; you leave.
-In the body — heaviness, pain, and a surprising calm at once: something has ended, and I have acknowledged it.
+Heaviness, pain, and a surprising calm rise in the body together: something has ended, and I have acknowledged it.

-Your Inner Child speaks with you here — the part that keenly feels the loss of what was shared and the pain of division, and needs to be given space.
+Your Inner Child trembles at this signature — the part that keenly feels the loss of what was shared and the pain of division, and that needs to be given space.
 Such a dream often comes when an irreversible divergence is underway in your real relationship, in a partnership, or in an inner union with a former role.
-The Child does not devalue the past; it shows that the farewell is truly there.
+The Child does not dismiss the past; it shows that the farewell is truly there.
 It also helps you allow the pain you have long muffled with “everything is fine.”

 Ask yourself: “Which of my former unions is truly used up now — and what would help me speak its completion aloud, or at least within myself, without ‘I’ll try to bring it back’?”